John G. Rowland: Tenure as Governor

-Corruption as governor
+Corruption case

 Resignation amid the threat of impeachment

 In the first year of Rowland's third term (2003), rumors began circulating that contractors doing business with the state, primarily the Tomasso Group, paid for and made improvements to his private weekend home.
 Rowland initially denied the allegations, but in December 2003, he abruptly appeared on television and admitted that work had been done by contractors on his vacation home at no charge, and that his earlier statements to the contrary were untrue.
 He claimed that, since the work was done, he had paid the contractors in full; but in January 2004 an official investigation began into charges of corruption and whether he should face impeachment.

 On June 18, the Connecticut Supreme Court required Rowland to appear before the investigative panel seeking his testimony, which could have resulted in him giving evidence against impeachment in the ongoing criminal investigation.
-On June 21, Rowland resigned, effective noon on July 1, 2004, amid a strong likelihood impeachment.
+On June 21, Rowland resigned, effective noon on July 1, 2004, amid a strong likelihood of impeachment.